A chromatographic tool for computer-assisted method development in Reversed Phase Liquid Chromatography (RPLC)

-“Develop your retention models to separate your sample components”
+Save time developing your retention models to separate your sample components

-- Integrates several working strategies to solve the chromatographers daily problems focused on method development.
+Integrates several working strategies to solve chromatographers’ daily problems, focusing on method development.

 Academic, Government & Industrial